MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/single-file-components.md

 ## Style section

+Note that you'll get an error adding `style` in your template section.

+Add a separate `style` section in your `.vue` file.

-Scope you CSS styles to the current template only.
+Scope you CSS styles to the current template only using `scoped`.

 ```vue
 <style scoped>